 These days it seems that we are constantly seeing specials for Taco Tuesday events.
 While it’s nice to find a deal on one of our favorite menu items, we think that this delectable cuisine shouldn’t be limited to one day per week.
 We would like to propose Taco Anyday and KC Taco Company is a good spot to enjoy this new holiday.
 A stop at their location at 520 Walnut Street, on a Saturday evening, to join other diners at this popular Kansas City eatery.

-We want to thank the KC Taco Company for their hospitality.
+We want to thank the KC Taco Company for its hospitality.
 Rest assured all opinions are our own.

 Something that was new to us are their bowls.
 It’s a good way to get a new-age twist on a taco salad.
 The Karma-rito Bowl is a combination of corn, quinoa, beans, pico, and sweet potato.
 We chose to add in some shredded pork to add extra protein.
 You will want that if you have more exploring on your schedule.
 We loved being able to blend this mix of flavors in each bite.
 The dish is drizzled with their house-made roasted garlic aioli.